pwk4m1/pwk4m1.github.io/reset.md

 	Anyway, back to the original topic.
 We now know that we'll have to have valid code at address 0xFFFFFFF0, as CPU will read first instructions to execute from there.

-The very first thing we want to do is to disable interrupts and translation lookaside buffer (TLB).
+	The very first thing we want do in our code is to disable interrupts, jump to our actual entrypoint, and then disable TLB.

-	Interrupts must be disabled very early on, because we don't yet have IDT/IVT to use, just like with bootloader and/or kernel developement.
+	- Interrupts must be disabled very early on, because we don't yet have IDT/IVT to use, just like with bootloader and/or kernel developement.

-	TLB must be disabled to ensure that, even though paging is disabled, that we don't get silly addresses / false addr translations from memory management unit (MMU).
+	- TLB must be disabled to ensure that, even though paging is disabled, that we don't get silly addresses / false addr translations from memory management unit (MMU).